-In agreement with the Ministry of National Education, FEN starts -in October- the first non-face-to-face training process in the Escuela Nueva Activa model, adapted to the context of work at home.
-The course is carried out through the virtual campus Renueva and has the participation of 1,000 elementary school teachers from schools that belong to the Certified Territorial Entities that are part of the subregions of the Development Plan with a Territorial Approach (PDET).
+In agreement with the Ministry of National Education, FEN develops three non-face-to-face training processes in strategies of the Escuela Nueva Activa (ENA) model, adapted to the context of work at home and/or in the classroom.
+The courses are carried out through Renueva virtual campus and reach elementary school teachers from schools that belong to the Certified Territorial Entities that are part of the subregions of the Development Plan with a Territorial Approach (PDET).

 The training processes cover 1,780 teachers (1,000 in 2020, and 780 in 2021) and include a second phase of strengthening and deepening in ENA, in which 420 teachers who obtain outstanding performance in the initial courses participate.

 The good results of the ENA Learning Circles (CAENA) program in six Colombian cities, motivated UNICEF Mexico to implement a similar pilot program in the states of Puebla, Ciudad Juarez, and Tijuana.
 That is how this first international experience of the CAENA program begins in October, serving nearly 90 children and adolescents from different countries (mainly from Central America and border regions of Mexico) to facilitate their transition and permanence in the Mexican formal educational system.